damianhakert/damianhakert.github.io/source/_posts/2015-04-08-the-remote-manifesto.markdown

 At GitLab we love to work remotely, but that means we need to communicate as effectively as possible.

-The following are GitLab's seven principles for modern teams working remotely:
+The following are GitLab's eight principles for modern teams working remotely:

 ## 1. Work from anywhere you want